Disability Support Services

 Students should reference the Testing Center Guidelines for important information on coordinating exam accommodations in the Testing Center.

 If you're testing at the Testing Center, review the Testing Center Guidelines to learn how to prepare for the day of your exam.
-Other things to note:
+Students with disabilities should also refer to the following information:

 • While Testing Center staff will meet your accommodation requests, they cannot guarantee a specific testing location for you as space is dependent upon availability.